- Product: Voyager

 Follow all of the steps below.
 Do not deviate from the instructions.
 Install only the installation package specified in the previous section.

 - Completely remove any Oracle 10g Client which was installed previously.
-Any subsequent versions of Oracle Client (e.g. Oracle 11g) should also be uninstalled if possible, to aid in preventing any complications.
+Any later versions of Oracle Client (e.g. Oracle 11g) should also be uninstalled if possible, to aid in preventing any complications.
+After any such uninstalls, reboot your PC again.

-- From Ex Libris ODBC installation package, run setup.exe
+- From the unzipped Ex Libris ODBC installation package, run setup.exe

 - Click "Next."